What should I do if I am in an accident?

 If the accident is not my fault, do I have to let my own insurer know about it, and, if I do, will they raise my insurance premiums?

-Yes, you need to inform your insurance company of the accident.
+Yes, you need to inform your insurance company of the accident, whether it is an auto or motorcycle accident.
 California is a no-fault automobile accident state.
 That means your insurance company is required to pay for your medical expenses up to a certain amount, depending on the policy you purchased.

 What if I received a traffic citation stating I was the cause of the accident?
 Do I still have a case?